Written by Barkman Concrete Published on January 6th, 2023

 Here are some tips on how to maximize your dealer visit.

 - Do your research.
 Most dealers offer a wide array of products and might not be specialized in what you are looking for.
 If you bring a list of what you want, your experience will be much more seamless.
-You can print out the results of our paver & slab calculator or our other calculator tool to help guide the dealer on what products you’re looking to purchase.
+You can print out the results of our paver & slab calculator or our other calculator tool to help guide the dealer on what products you want to purchase.

 - Get printed resources if you wish.
 Some dealers have installation guides and catalogues that you can take home to help with your project planning.
 Online versions of our Barkman resources are also available for you.